 A free, statewide, information, referral and assistance service called Disability Hub MN is available to help people with disabilities, chronic illnesses and their representatives connect to community services.
 There is no wrong call to Disability Hub MN.
 Common requests include information and referrals on disability benefits programs, home modifications, assistive technology, personal assistance services, transition services, accessible housing, employment, social activities and disability rights.

-Those seeking help can reach Disability Hub MN by calling 1-866-333-2466 during regular business hours.
+Those seeking help can reach Disability Hub MN by calling 1-866-333-2466 during regular business hours of by visiting www.disabilityhubmn.org.
 Disability Hub MN resource specialists will provide one-to-one assistance to help people learn about their options and connect with the supports and services they chose.

 The Disability Services Division (DSD) Stakeholder E-List is used to send information by email to a large group of people.
 This list is open to advocates, consumers, counties, DHS staff, disability organizations, legislators, providers, tribes and others who wish to be part of the group.
 There is no charge to be on the list.